sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

   $ copy_sphinxgallery.sh

 This will download directly from PyPI our latest released code and save it to the current folder.
-This is a striped version of the Sphinx-Gallery module to incorporate in your project.
+This is a stripped version of the Sphinx-Gallery module to incorporate in your project.
 You should also add it to your version control system.